Highlights of House, Senate GOP bills to overhaul tax code

-The House passed a nearly $1.5 trillion tax bill that differs from legislation making its way through the Senate.
+The House passed a nearly $1.5 trillion tax bill that differs from legislation approved by the Senate Finance Committee.
 A comparison of the Republican-written measures:

 —Standard deduction: Used by about 70 percent of U.S. taxpayers, currently $6,350 for individuals and $12,700 for married couples.
 House, Senate bills both double those levels to $12,000 for individuals and $24,000 for couples.